Kometa-Team/Kometa/docs/defaults/both/content_rating_cs.md

 1. Each default collection has a `key` that when calling to effect a specific collection you must replace `<<key>>` with when calling.

+### Example Template Variable Amendments

 The below is an example config.yml extract with some Template Variables added in to change how the file works.

+???+ tip

+    Anywhere you see this icon:

+    > :fontawesome-solid-circle-plus:

+    That's a tooltip, you can press them to get more information.

 ```yaml
 libraries: